 And you did just that.

-So, one week, hundreds of nominations later, and a hearty helping of opinion later, we can finally share the five themes that received the most nominations.
+One week, hundreds of nominations, and a hearty helping of opinion later, we finally share the five Cinnamon themes that received the most nominations.

 The 5 Best Cinnamon Themes (As Chosen By You)

 Below sit the five most popular Cinnamon themes as based on your nominations (we’d love to list every theme you suggested but we have to be strict).

 For our screenshots we used the same GTK+ theme (Orchis) and icon pack (Captiva) and had the same two Cinnamon UI elements (Menu, Calendar) on show.
 The images show the latest stable release of Cinnamon (v2.8) running on Ubuntu 14.04 LTS.

 The themes listed below can be installed in one of two ways.
 The first is by searching for the theme in the online section of the Cinnamon theme chooser: Menu > Settings > Themes > Add/Install Themes… > Online.

 For themes on Github, DeviantArt or GNOME-Look you will need to download the theme archive, extract it, and place it inside the ~/.themes folder hidden in your Home directory.

 Zukitwo Cinnamon is a flat, airy skin for the Cinnamon desktop shell.
 It has a light grey and soft blue color palette, and uses transparency effects for the panel.